kodie-artner/AR-RViz/README.md

 Tier 3:
 - Hololens (Untested, ROS-TCP-Connector may not work)

+### Robot

+Any ROS1 or ROS2 robot that can run [ROS-TCP-Endpoint Package](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) is compatible with the app.

 ## Setting Up

 ### Quick Start Guide

+1. Launch ros_tcp_endpoint.
+2. Open app and connect to ip of robot.
+3. Select the base link of the robot.
+4. manually localize robot.
+5. Select topics to view.

+### Assumptions

+For the app to work correctly, your robot needs to be localized to a map frame with the tf available.
+If you don't have localization, you can still use the app but the phone will need to be localized anytime the robot is moved via the barcode scanner or manual localization.

+Robot and mobile device need to be on the same network.

 ### Getting the app